It looks like you're using IE11...

 Apply online for a street trading licence

-Or you can email [email protected] or call 028 9027 0650 to ask for an application form.
+You can also email [email protected] or call 028 9027 0650 to ask for an application form.
 Once you have completed the application form you can:

 You can submit valid certificates (or other relevant documentation) by post or by email to [email protected].

-You don't need a licence to sell newspapers or magazines from a holder carried by the seller.
-Milk men, bread men, coal men and delivery men are also exempt.
+You don't need a licence to sell newspapers or magazines from a container or bag carried by a seller, or for traditional doorstep deliveries like milk, bread or coal.

 We only grant licences for areas which we've approved for stationary street trading.